 Anthony Febo

-Poet-educator at Mario Umana High School
+Poet-educator at Mario Umana High School and New Mission High School

 Febo is a Puerto Rican poet and teaching artist from Lowell, MA.
 As an educator, Febo provides young people with tools for their own learning.
 For the last 13 years he’s been practicing and developing his own pedagogy, sharing it in after school programs, non-profits, summer camps, museums, and more recently as the artist in residence at Edward M Kennedy School.
 As an artist, Febo tours the country individually and as half of the cooking and poetry duo Adobo-Fish-Sauce.
 His work explores what it means to actively choose joy in the face of what is trying to break you.